-- Increased intraocular pressure may occur after subretinal injection of LUXTURNA.
-Monitor and manage intraocular pressure appropriately. - Expansion of intraocular air bubbles Instruct patients to avoid air travel, travel to high elevations or scuba diving until the air bubble formed following administration of LUXTURNA has completely dissipated from the eye.
+- Expansion of intraocular air bubbles Instruct patients to avoid air travel, travel to high elevations or scuba diving until the air bubble formed following administration of LUXTURNA® (voretigene neparvovec-rzyl) has completely dissipated from the eye.
 It may take one week or more following injection for the air bubble to dissipate.
 A change in altitude while the air bubble is still present can result in irreversible vision loss.
-Verify the dissipation of the air bubble through ophthalmic examination.
+Verify the dissipation of the air bubble through ophthalmic examination. - Cataract Subretinal injection of LUXTURNA, especially vitrectomy surgery, is associated with an increased incidence of cataract development and/or progression.